iar001/Quips-On-Chips/README.md

 ​	I expect to have challenges designing the site in an appealing way, as well as making sure my foundation of back/front end are solid.
 I also think it will be a challenge to figure out how to manipulate data in database to create averages of ratings.

+I was able to render the site in a way that I am happy with.
+I tested it with friends and family and they also were impressed with the professional look.

 ​	Clearly define MVP and post MVP